Our brain is quite a complex organ.

 Negative Side Effects of Piracetam

 Piracetam is a very well-tolerated drug and thus does not pose any harmful side effects.
-Nonetheless, in a review of 91 placebo-controlled, double-blind studies, combined with user reviews, the most common side effects are:
+Nonetheless, in a experience of 91 placebo-controlled, double-blind studies, combined with user experience, the most common side effects are:

 - Sleepiness or fatigue

 - Weight gain